On the Tradeoff between Privacy Preservation and Byzantine-Robustness in Decentralized Learning: Introduction

 We summarize our contributions as follows.

 \textbf{C1)} We jointly consider privacy preservation and Byzantine-robustness in decentralized learning, which, to our knowledge, has not been investigated before.

 \textbf{C2)} We consider a generic privacy-preserving and Byzantine-robust decentralized SGD framework that uses the Gaussian noise mechanism to preserve privacy and robust aggregation rules to counteract Byzantine attacks.
-We reveal that an essential tradeoff exists between privacy preservation and Byzantine-robustness in decentralized learning -- no one can enjoy the best of the two.
+Our analysis reveals that an essential tradeoff exists between privacy preservation and Byzantine-robustness in decentralized learning -- no one can enjoy the best of the two.

 \textbf{C3)} We analyze the ``mixing abilities'' of various robust aggregation rules and discover how they affect the tradeoff between privacy preservation and Byzantine-robustness.
 The analysis provides guidelines for achieving a favorable tradeoff -- the robust aggregation rules should be properly designed to have superior ``mixing abilities''.